After watching a million videos on YouTube and TikTok, I’ve come to the following conclusion:

 Mr. Teddy begins to get upset and pushes and pushes.
 I notice my toddler watching and sharing my observations, just like the Inuit parents suggest.
 “He wants to hit the car and break this Lego box because he’s upset.
 Should he?”

 A few plays later, Mr. Teddy apparently has developed a bad rep but has learned a lot of self-control.
 My kid, on the other hand, has learned to regulate his emotions thanks to the effort of Jean Briggs and the years of wisdom of the Inuit people and their ancestors.

-From tiger moms and helicopter dads to panda parents and dolphin moms, there are pros and cons to each parenting style.
+From tiger mums and helicopter dads to panda parents and dolphin mums, there are pros and cons to each parenting style.
 Also, what the heck is elephant and jellyfish parenting?
 Yes, that is a term too!